 Tailor To Your Taste

-- Potatoes: I use baby potatoes (white, red or mixed), but a larger red or yukon gold potato would be fine too.
+- Type of potatoes: I use baby potatoes (white, red or mixed), but larger red or yukon gold potatoes (yellow potatoes) would be fine too.
 No need to peel them.
+Cute them into chunks or potato wedges.
 I tried Blushing Belle baby potatoes the other night and they were amazing.
 So creamy soft.

-- Herbs: For those who hate coriander, serve it on the side or replace it with parsley.
+- Herbs: For those who hate fresh cilantro, serve it on the side or replace it with parsley.

 - If you want to save the time it takes to blend the seasonings or don’t want to buy the ingredients, you can buy Indian spice blends or sauces in specialty stores, bulk food stores, on Amazon and even in mainstream stores in many cities.
-Just mix a few tablespoons (if in dry form) with some oil and you’re good to go.
+Just mix a few tablespoons (if in dry form) with a little bit of olive oil and you’re good to go.

 - Boil the potatoes, drain and toss with the seasoning mixture.
 Leave the roasting step to 20-30 minutes before serving.

-- 1 tbsp grainy whole grain mustard (1 tbsp turmeric can be substituted)
+- 1 tablespoon grainy whole grain mustard (1 tbsp turmeric can be substituted)

-- 2 tsp minced garlic (2 cloves) or 1/4 tsp garlic powder
+- 2 teaspoon minced garlic (2 garlic cloves) or 1/4 tsp garlic powder

-- 1 tsp grated fresh ginger (or pinch of ground ginger)
+- 1 teaspoon grated fresh ginger (or pinch of ground ginger)